Judgement of Paris: California versus France

 What is the Judgement of Paris?

-George’s reporting on what came to be known as “The Judgement of Paris” had a dramatic effect on the American wine-buying public.
-By the early 1980’s, Napa had become shorthand for luxury-level wines.
+George’s reporting on what came to be known as “The Judgement of Paris” dramatically affected the American wine-buying public.
+By the early 1980s, Napa had become shorthand for luxury-level wines.

 We first met George at a mutual friend’s winery.
-He had just published an account of that historical tasting, and the book soon went on to become an international bestseller.
+He had just published an account of that historical tasting, and the book soon became an international bestseller.